deepak9010/FutureWise/README.md

 https://github.com/user-attachments/assets/14df688c-51a0-4b35-b17d-8d4a9f1b138e

- Tech stack
-Frontend :
--> NextJS, BootStrap

-Backend :
+Demo website :
--> nodejs expressjs  jwt

-Databases:
--> Mysql

-Payment Management:
--> Stripe

-Other Services
-->Nodemailer for send emails
--> Twilio for send OTPs
--> AWS S3 bucket for upload profile Pic
-->

-Feature:-
+# Full Stack-Education-platform-complete-project
+A Full stack based project on eduactional courses application.
+It is completely working project.
+Its' completely responsive application.
+MYSQl NextJS Bootstrap Express  NodeJs are user in this project.

+# Featurs included in this project:

+**user features:**
+ - register and login users.
--> User can sign up with email and password and also with google -> email verification and mobile Otp verification compulsory for a user for login -> User can do payment using Stripe for subscription (Silver, Gold) -> User can update their profile.
-Use AWS  S3 bucket for upload profile picture -> User can download their profile in pdf format
+ - email verification and mobile Otp verification compulsory for a user for login.
+ - User can do payment using Stripe for subscription (Silver, Gold).
+ - User can update their profile.
+ - Use AWS S3 bucket for upload profile picture
+ - User can download their profile in pdf format
+ - search other users by username.
--> User can add courses
+ - User can add courses.

+**Services Used:**
+ - Nodemailer for send emails.
+ - Twilio for send OTPs.
+ - AWS S3 bucket for upload profile Pic.

+**What you need to run this application:**

+ - MySQL
+ - NodeJS
+ - NextJS
+ - NPM